tamuratak/vscode_architecture/README.md

 ### How MessagePorts transfered

-Using the Electron API's [utilityProcess.fork](https://www.electronjs.org/docs/latest/api/utility-process#utilityprocessforkmodulepath-args-options) to generate a process allows you to transfer a MessagePort via the [postMessage](https://www.electronjs.org/docs/latest/api/utility-process#childpostmessagemessage-transfer) method.
-This enables the transfer of MessagePort from the main process to each process.
+Using the Electron API's [utilityProcess.fork](https://www.electronjs.org/docs/latest/api/utility-process#utilityprocessforkmodulepath-args-options) to generate a process enables the transfer of MessagePort via the [postMessage](https://www.electronjs.org/docs/latest/api/utility-process#childpostmessagemessage-transfer) method.
+This allows the transfer of MessagePort from the main process to each process.
 By sending a unique string such as 'vscode:startExtensionHostMessagePortResult' with the MessagePort, each process can identify the MessagePort.

 - [src/vs/platform/utilityProcess/electron-main/utilityProcess.ts#L427](https://github.com/Microsoft/vscode/blob/708b6aa379c2c9d12c65123c8934ca5a6a29046d/src/vs/platform/utilityProcess/electron-main/utilityProcess.ts#L427)